Materials-Consortia/OPTIMADE/optimade.rst

     The version string of the referenced standard.

   - :field:`symbol`: String.
     The symbol to use from the referenced standard, expressed according to that standard.
-(For `GNU Units` and `QUDT` this can be a compound unit expression.)
+(For :val:`GNU Units` and :val:`QUDT` this can be a compound unit expression.)

 **OPTIONAL keys:**